 Since 2013, militant groups (opposed to Niger's 2013 intervention in Mali) have launched attacks on government sites.
 Attacks are focused in the northern parts of the Tillaberi region and the western parts of Tahoua and Agadez regions.
 Example: an attack on a refugee camp in Tassalit, Tahoua region killed more than 20 security personnel in October 2016.
 Further attacks along Niger's border with Mali, Algeria and Libya – and nearby areas – are likely.

 Reconsider your need to travel to Niamey.

 Do not travel to any other part of Niger.
 If, despite our advice, you travel to these areas, seek professional security advice and have effective personal security measures in place.

-- If you're in south-west Niger, make sure you have effective personal security measures in place at home and at work.
+- If you're in Niamey, make sure you have effective personal security measures in place at home and at work.
 Monitor local media and other sources for changes to the safety and security environment.